 The Group also operates its "Duobao" platform, which provides services that allow users to purchase the virtual currency, "Duobao Bi", and use them to exchange for products.
-For the services where the Group acts as an agent, products are provided by third-party suppliers and the Group does not buy, sell, manufacture, or design such products, revenues are recognized on a net basis when services are rendered.
-With respect to the business arrangements where the Group acts as a principle, revenues are recognized on a gross basis.
+For the services where the Group acts as an agent, products are provided by third-party suppliers and revenues are recognized on a net basis when services are rendered.